The Poison Blowfish

 This is how you begin to develop dispassion for things that used to hold a lot of interest for you, the things that you used to like to fix and then like to eat—either simply for the pure pleasure of it, or out of the thrill of doing something forbidden, or else out of a sense of obligation.
 We have all kinds of reasons for justifying that kind of effort while ignoring the pain and suffering that it causes.
 But it’s when you’re finally willing to look at it for what it is and see, “Okay, I’ve got something better here; there’s a better way of feeding that doesn’t have all that poison,” and when it really hits you that there’s nothing to be gained by that poisonous eating: That’s when you learn how to let it go.

-And it’s only when you’ve let go of a lot of your other attachments that you can start looking at the process of the path itself and begin to realize that this, too, involves a lot of fixing of food.
+It’s only when you’ve let go of a lot of your other attachments that you can start looking at the process of the path itself and begin to realize that this, too, involves a lot of fixing of food.
 There comes a point where you say, “Have you had enough?”
 This requires that you learn how to fix it really well and that the mind be really strong so it finally is willing to let go and stop that kind of feeding.
 To realize, “Okay, enough.
 I don’t need any more of that kind of nourishment.”
 That’s when there’s nibbida: the sense of disenchantment or distaste, basically the sense that you’ve had enough of that feeding.
-And when you no longer want to feed on it, you begin to ask yourself, “Do I want to fix that kind of food?”
+When you no longer want to feed on it, you begin to ask yourself, “Why would I want to keep fixing that kind of food?”
 When you feel no more passion for fixing that food, then the food supply stops.
-That’s why dispassion follows on disenchantment, and why cessation—the cessation of food-fixing— follows on dispassion.
+That’s why dispassion follows on disenchantment, and why cessation—the cessation of food-fixing—follows on dispassion.
 If you’re not going to eat it, why spend all that time in the kitchen?
-That’s when you can let go and that’s when you’re really free.
+That’s when you can let go—and that’s when you’re really free.

 But even before you reach that point, you use the skills and insights you’ve gained from concentration, from seeing feelings and perceptions and fabrications and the ways in which they create all kinds of trouble or in which you create all kinds of trouble around them.
 You can start seeing how they function in your daily life as you deal with other people, as you deal with birth, aging, illness, death, and separation.
 You begin to see some of your feeding habits for what they are, that they’re really unhealthy.
 This isn’t easy because we have a lot of attachment to these habits.
 But as we stick with the path, we begin to reach that point where something in the mind says, “Enough.”
 A huge sense of freedom comes with that.